We ordered the block

 More information . . .

 Typically each wagon is made of several woods.
-I start with black cherry for the basic box and handle uprights.
-The handle itself is hard rock maple or black walnut, while the wheels are white ash.
+I start with black cherry for the basic box and handle, while the wheels are white ash.
 Axles are hickory for strength and they are attached to the wheels using walnut wedges.
 Each corner of the wagon is fastened with precisely cut dovetails, a permanent joining.
 All edges are rounded over and carefully sanded making touching a pleasure.
 The unit blocks are Red Oak, chosen for hardness and attractive color.
 They are sanded to make a 45 degree bevel on each edge.
 These bevels are sanded, rather than machined, to prevent any possible splintering.
 I usually include 13 or 14 different shapes, triangles, rectangles, rounds, arches, floor boards, etc. I sometimes say my Pull Toy Block Wagon gives enough blocks (21) to build a house, while the large Block Wagon provides (100) enough building material for an entire city.
 Both wagon and blocks are finished with food grade walnut oil.

 Hello, John.
 First of all, we love